 - a) Where cantilever or gantry mounted signs are to be installed on-carriageway, the following is required to shield and protect the sign support structure: - i.
 Where the posted speed of the road is 80 km/h or greater, a concrete road safety barrier is required.
 The test level requirement will be dependent on the type of vehicle that is to be contained. - ii.
 Where the gantry support is located in the area where two roads merge / diverge, that is the 'gore' area, a crash cushion may be an acceptable solution used either on its own or in combination with a barrier, as required for the road environment. - iii.
 Where the posted speed of the road is less than 80 km/h, the minimum standard of barrier may be reduced to a steel or wire-rope road safety barrier. - iv.
 In an urban environment, where the posted speed of the road is less than 80 km/h, and the sign is located within the clear-zone, a road safety barrier may be required.
-In such cases refer to the department's Road Planning and Design Manual, Edition 2, Volume 3: Supplement to Austroads Guide to Road Design, Part 6: Roadside Design Safety and Barriers, for guidance on analysis and risk assessment of road safety barriers, and - v.
-In an urban environment, where the posted speed of the road is less than 80 km/h, and the gantry is located outside the clear-zone: - where a kerb is present, a road safety barrier is not mandated - where there is no kerb, a road safety barrier should be considered based on a risk assessment as set out in the department's Road Planning and Design Manual, Edition 2, Volume 3: Supplement to Austroads Guide to Road Design, Part 6: Roadside Design Safety and Barriers. - b) Once the type of barrier required is determined, the geometrical layout of the barrier, including the 'length of need' of the barrier, shall be designed in accordance with the department's Road Planning and Design Manual, Edition 2, Volume 3: Supplement to Austroads Guide to Road Design, Part 6: Roadside Design Safety and Barriers.
+In such cases refer to the department's Road Planning and Design Manual (2nd Edition), Volume 3 Supplement to Austroads Guide to Road Design, Part 6: Roadside Design Safety and Barriers, for guidance on analysis and risk assessment of road safety barriers, and - v.
+In an urban environment, where the posted speed of the road is less than 80 km/h, and the gantry is located outside the clear-zone: - where a kerb is present, a road safety barrier is not mandated - where there is no kerb, a road safety barrier should be considered based on a risk assessment as set out in the department's Road Planning and Design Manual (2nd Edition), Volume 3 Supplement to Austroads Guide to Road Design, Part 6: Roadside Design Safety and Barriers.

-It is noted that there may be a section of road safety barrier where a higher performance is required; both on the approach and at the site of the gantry and this will need to be transitioned into any existing barrier.

-c) On divided roads in urban environments where there are property accesses that prevent the installation of road safety barrier, the placement of the gantry support within the median may be preferable.
+- b) Once the type of barrier required is determined, the geometrical layout of the barrier, including the 'length of need' of the barrier, shall be designed in accordance with the department's Road Planning and Design Manual (2nd Edition), Volume 3 Supplement to Austroads Guide to Road Design, Part 6: Roadside Design Safety and Barriers. - It is noted that there may be a section of road safety barrier where a higher performance is required; both on the approach and at the site of the gantry and this will need to be transitioned into any existing barrier. - c) On divided roads in urban environments where there are property accesses that prevent the installation of road safety barrier, the placement of the gantry support within the median may be preferable. - d) The minimum length of the section of protection barrer shall be 6.0 m each side of the gantry support structure or longer if required by the risk assessment.